C interview questions and answers

 Explanation:

-Size of far pointer is 4 byte or 32 bit.
+The size of a far pointer is 4 bytes or 32 bits.
 Examples:

 (1) What will be output of following c program?